hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!** : I am currently doing a lot of breaking changes.
 Like all the time, everyday.
 So you might want to wait if you plan on using this theme for [inheritance](https://learn.getgrav.org/16/themes/customization) and keep receiving updates.

-> **SNIPCART** : Snipcart integration seems broken.
-I'll be contacting them  to try and figure out if something can be done eventually but commerce not being my main focus, i'll probably come back to this later on.

-> **WHAT'S NEXT?** : This week should be about a Google Maps modular and hopefully fixing Snipcart (not a priority).
+> **WHAT'S NEXT?** : This week should be about a Google Maps modular ~~and hopefully fixing Snipcart~~ (done!).
+I was thinking of maybe changing the way reveal animations are attributed to a modular by giving everyone it's own class and stuffing all of that in one css file so you could control all animations from there.

-> **And then...?** : Finally include a demo with the theme with proper examples.

 # Hotdoy Theme